 None of our executive officers receive direct compensation from us.
 We do not currently have any employees and do not expect to have any employees in the foreseeable future.
 The services necessary for the operation of our business are provided to us by our officers and the other employees of our Adviser and Administrator, pursuant to the terms of the Advisory and Administration Agreements, respectively.
-Mr. Gladstone, our chairman, chief executive officer and president, Mr. Brubaker, our vice chairman, chief operating officer and assistant secretary, and Mr. Dullum, one of our directors, are all employees of and compensated directly by our Adviser.
-Ms. Morrison, our cheir financial officer and assistant secretary, and Mr. Dullum, one of our directors, are all employees of and compensated directly by our Adviser.
-Ms. Morrison, our cheir financial officer and assistant treasurer, is an employee of our Administrator.
-Under the Administration Agreement, we reimburse our Administrator for our allocable portion of Ms. Morrison's campensation paid by our Administrator was approximately \$38,634 of her salary, \$15,162 of her bonus, and \$7,088 of the cost of her benefits.
+Mr. Gladstone, our chairman, chief executive officer and president and Mr. Brubaker, our vice chairman, chief operating officer and assistant secretary, are both employees of and compensated directly by our Adviser.
+Ms. Morrison, our chief financial officer and treasurer, is an employee of our Administrator.
+Under the Administration Agreement, we reimburse our Administrator for our allocable portion of Ms. Morrison's salary.
+During our last fiscal year, our allocable portion of Ms. Morrison's compensation paid by our Administrator was approximately \$44,000 of her salary, \$20,000 of her bonus, and \$9,000 of the cost of her benefits.

-During the fiscal year ended September 30, 2014, we incurred total fees of approximately [] million to our Adviser under the Advisory Agreement and <math>[] million to our Administrator under the Administration Agreement.
+During the fiscal year ended September 30, 2015, we incurred total fees of approximately \$8.1 million to our Adviser under the Advisory Agreement and \$1.0 million to our Administrator under the Administration Agreement.
 For a discussion of the terms of our Advisory and Administration Agreement, see "Certain Transactions."

-DIRECTOR COMPENSATION FOR FISCAL 2014
+DIRECTOR COMPENSATION FOR FISCAL YEAR 2015

-Name Aggreg ate Compensation from Fund from Fu Comp Compensation and and Fund plex Paid to ectors (1)
+from Fund and Fund

+Aggrega te Compensation Complex Paid to

+Name fı rom Fund Directors (1)

-Paul W. Adelgren \$ 34,000 \$ 99,000
+Paul W. Adelgren \$ 33,000 \$ 134,000

-Michela A. English \$ 33,000 \$ 93,000
+Michela A. English \$ 32,000 \$ 131,000

-Terry Earhart (2) \$ 26,000 \$ 58,000
+Caren D. Merrick (2) \$ 24,000 \$ 119,000

-John H. Outland \$ 34,000 \$ 99,000
+John H. Outland \$ 41,000 \$ 167,000

-Anthony W. Parker \$ 36,000 \$ 105,000
+Anthony W. Parker \$ 35,000 \$ 143,000

-John D. Reilly (3) \$ 33,000 \$ 96,000

-Walter H. Wilkinson, Jr. (4) \$ 0 \$ 0
+Walter H. Wilkinson, Jr. (3) \$ 30,000 \$ 143,000

 - (1) Includes compensation the director received from Gladstone Investment Corporation, as part of our Fund Complex.
-Also includes compensation the director received from Gladstone Commercial Corporation, our affiliate and a real estate investment trust, and Gladstone Land Corporation, our affiliate and a real estate investment trust, although not part of our Fund Complex. - (2) Mr. Earhart passed away in February 2014. - (3) Mr. Reilly passed away in August 2014. - (4) Mr. Wilkinson became a director of the Company, Gladstone Investment Corporation, Gladstone Commercial Corporation, and Gladstone Land Corporation in October 2014.
+Also includes compensation the director received from Gladstone Commercial Corporation, our affiliate and a real estate investment trust, and Gladstone Land Corporation, our affiliate and a real estate investment trust, although not part of our Fund Complex. - (2) Ms. Merrick became a director of the Company, Gladstone Investment Corporation, Gladstone Commercial Corporation, and Gladstone Land Corporation in November 2014. - (3) Mr. Wilkinson became a director of the Company, Gladstone Investment Corporation, Gladstone Commercial Corporation, and Gladstone Land Corporation in October 2014.

 As compensation for serving on our Board, each of our independent directors receives an annual fee of \$20,000, an additional \$1,000 for each Board meeting attended, and an additional \$1,000 for each committee meeting attended if such committee meeting takes place on a day other than when the full Board meets.
-In addition, the chairperson of the Audit Committee receives an annual fee of \$3,000, and the chairpersons of each of the Compensation and Ethics Committees receive annual fees of \$1,000 for their additional services in these capacities.
+In addition, the chairpersons of each of the Audit, Compensation and Valuation Committees receive an annual fee of \$3,000, and the chairperson of the Ethics Committees receives an annual fee of \$1,000 for each of their additional services in these capacities.
 We also reimburse our directors for their reasonable out-of-pocket expenses incurred in attending Board and committee meetings.

 We do not pay any compensation to directors who also serve as our officers, or as officers or directors of our Adviser or our Administrator, in consideration for their service to us.
 Our Board may change the compensation of our independent directors in its discretion.
-None of our independent directors received any compensation from us during the fiscal year ended September 30, 2014 other than for Board or committee service and meeting fees.
+None of our independent directors received any compensation from us during the fiscal year ended September 30, 2015 other than for Board or committee service and meeting fees.